 Visit the Agung Rai Museum of Art, a traditional Balinese house filled with a private collection of works by local and foreign artists.
 Here, learn the Balinese art of batik-making, and try your hand at the dyeing technique that makes the process so special.
 Then, meet a pair of local chefs for a private cooking lesson at their Balinese home.
 Guided by the chefs, pick vegetables and spices from the organic garden and create a range of Balinese dishes over a traditional wood-fired oven.
 After lunch, stop by Puri Lukisan Museum, established by the King of Ubud, which houses an extensive collection of of paintings and woodcarvings.
 The museum's well-manicured and lush gardens replete with fountains and pools make it a lovely place to stroll.

-Today, transfer to Seminyak to enjoy your penultimate day by the beach.
-Unlike the peaceful greenery of Ubud, Seminyak offers a vibrant beachfront flanked with a long promenade dotted with cafes, boutiques, restaurants, and nightlife scene.
+Today, transfer to southern Bali to enjoy your penultimate day by the beach.
+Unlike the peaceful greenery of Ubud, southern villages like Seminyak offer beachfronts.
+Some are flanked with long promenades dotted with cafes, boutiques, restaurants, and nightlife scene while less touristed ones are quiet and local.
 Whether shopping, surfing, or enjoying a Balinese massage, there is a wealth of activities to fill up your day of leisure.

-After a quick transfer back to the airport, you’ll be on your way back to Singapore.
+After a quick transfer back to the airport, you’ll be on your way back home.

 Located on Seminyak beach, The Oberoi Beach Resort, Bali offers a range of rooms, villas and pool villas, each of which includes broadband internet, satellite TV with DVD player, IDD telephones and 24-hour room service.
 The Oberoi’s on-site facilities include open-air massage pavilions at the Oberoi Spa, a tennis court, a fully-equipped gym and a business center.
 Dining options include Kura Kura Restaurant, which serves gourmet traditional Indonesian cuisine, was voted Indonesia’s Best Restaurant in 2011 by Indonesia Tattler, and cited in the 2011-12 Miele Guide; Frangipani Café for al fresco breakfast or fresh seafood and light meals throughout the day; and Kayu Bar for aperitifs or post-prandials.
 The Oberoi is approximately 25 minutes from Ngurah Rai International Airport (DPS).